Where is Everybody on Facebook?

 Where is everybody?

-After years of being one of the world’s most popular social media platforms, Facebook has found that people are going to other places to visit with others.
+After years of being one of the world’s most popular social media platforms, Facebook has found that people are going to other social media platforms to visit with others.
 Some teenagers go on Snapchat or Instagram or privately message people.
 They go to Reddit to join in on heated discussions.

 Older adults are only going on Facebook when they want to “catch up” with family.
 People are spending their time doing activities other than checking Facebook every few minutes.
 Those that do use Facebook don’t “share” or “like” as much as they once did.
 They post less and less and they log in less frequently.